What Mesoamerican Civilization Discovered The Zero

 The Absence of Zero in Calculations

-It is important to note that while the Mayans had a symbol for zero, they did not use it for mathematical calculations in the same way we do today.
+Something to keep in mind that while the Mayans had a symbol for zero, they did not use it for mathematical calculations in the same way we do today.
 Their focus was on calendrical and astronomical computations, which required a placeholder to keep track of different cycles of time.
 They performed calculations using other methods, such as an abacus-like device, which allowed them to manipulate quantities without needing a symbol for nothingness.

 Beyond a Mere Placeholder